veraalex97/docker-wp/README.md

-## Develop your WordPress project on without bloating your dev system.
+## Develop in WordPress without bloating your local environment.
 ### It's time for some Docker.